-Interpreting and analysing the results of a genetic test is also a challenging task, required a lot of experience and expertise.
+Interpreting and analyzing the results of a genetic test is also a challenging task, required a lot of experience and expertise.
 Computation software is also needed for doing the same.
 We are not discussing the results part here because it is a very deep topic.

-But some of the results of DNA test, chromosome test, DNA sequencing and DNA microarray are looks like this, see the image below,
+But some of the results of DNA test, chromosome test, DNA sequencing, and DNA microarray are looks like this, see the image below,

 Benefits and risk: